Sifchain/sifnode/docs/tutorials/clp tutorial.md

 #### What are they

-Continues liquidity pools are a way to pool assets that can then be used in a decentralised blockchain to enable the exchange/swapping from one asset to another without the need for a private off chain exchange.
+Continuous liquidity pools are a way to pool assets that can then be used in a decentralised blockchain to enable the exchange/swapping from one asset to another without the need for a private off chain exchange.
 At the sametime providing a yield/return to the liquidity providers based on the pool units each provider has within a pool.

 When used with the use of peg-zone as demonstrated a past video, this will enable cross chain swaps from one peg-zone to another.